Kristina Vaculik: 2012

 In January, Vaculik competed at the London Prepares series where Canada qualified a full team to the 2012 Summer Olympics.
 She contributed an all around score of 54.707 and placed fourth in the uneven bars finals scoring 14.466.

-In February, Vaculik won the all around competition at Elite Canada in Mississauga, Canada with a score of 56.350.
+In February, Vaculik won the all-around competition at Elite Canada in Mississauga, Canada with a score of 56.350.
 In event finals, she placed fourth on vault scoring 13.975, second on uneven bars scoring 14.100, second on balance beam scoring 14.200, and third on floor scoring 13.750.

 At the Pacific Rim Championships in March, Vaculik was part of the Canadian team that won the bronze medal.
 She placed seventh in the all around competition scoring 55.100, seventh in the balance beam final scoring 12.825, and tied for sixth in the uneven bars final scoring 13.600.

 In May, Vaculik competed at the Canadian Championships in Regina, Canada.
-She won the all around title with a score of 56.700.
+She won the all-around title with a score of 56.700.
 In event finals, Vaculik placed fourth on vault scoring 14.225, first on uneven bars scoring 14.400, first on balance beam scoring 14.600, and second on floor scoring 14.000.

-As the Olympics approached, Vaculik hoped to be chosen for the five member team that will represent Canada at the 2012 Summer Olympics.
+As the Olympics approached, Vaculik hoped to be selected for the five-member team representing Canada at the 2012 Summer Olympics.
 "It's still kind of surreal because I've worked basically my whole gymnastics career for this and actually to know that I have a really good chance of going now is just an amazing feeling," Vaculik said.
 "So, now every day in the gym, I'm just so happy to be there and to be working towards that."

 At the end of June, Vaculik was one of the twelve gymnasts chosen to compete at the Final Olympic Selection meet in Gatineau, Quebec.
-Unfortunately, her friend and fellow selection event team member Peng-Peng Lee had been forced to withdraw from the selection process due to an injury to her ACL, which she had sustained during practice prior to the Canadian National Championships in May.
+Unfortunately, her friend and fellow selection event team member Peng-Peng Lee had been forced to withdraw from the selection process due to an injury to her ACL, which she had sustained during practice before the Canadian National Championships in May.
 On the first day of competition she placed first in the all around with a score of 55.150.
 Based on her performances here and at the Canadian Championships she was selected to the five member Olympic team.
 "It's just an incredible feeling," said Vaculik.
 "I've wanted to go to the Olympics for a long time.
 Now I'm just going to be working hard every day, marking down the time to the Olympics and being really excited about what I'm doing."